MorfeoRenai/DE_tutorial/README.md

 ## MultiQC Report

-The `multiqc` python tool a report generator perfect for summarizing the output form numerous bioinformatics tools in a single HTML file.
+The `multiqc` python tool a report generator, perfect for summarizing the output form numerous bioinformatics tools in a single HTML file.
 It’s suffiecient to run `multiqc .`, it will generate said HTML file and a data directory.

+MULTIQC BREAKDOWN

 ## Differential Expression Analysis

-We analyzed the differential expression using R packages such as `tximport`, `GenomicFeatures` and `DESeq2`.

 ```r
 # load packages ----